-Section 3c Other leave, including sabbatical leave
+Section 5 Other leave, including sabbatical leave

-Article 4.14 Short-term care leave
+Article 4.21 Short-term care leave

-- In case of serious illness of the partner, parents, children (including step children/parents, daughters and sons/mothers and fathers-in-law, foster children/parents) or other persons referred to in Section 5.1, paragraph 2 of the Work and Care Act, for whom nursing and/or care at home is necessary, an employee taking responsibility for such care and/or nursing shall be entitled to extraordinary leave, with or without retention of remuneration. - 2.
+- In case of serious illness of the partner, parents, children (including step children/ parents, daughters and sons/mothers and fathers-in-law, foster children/parents) or other persons referred to in Section 5.1, paragraph 2 of the Work and Care Act, for whom nursing and/or care at home is necessary, an employee taking responsibility for such care and/or nursing shall be entitled to extraordinary leave, with or without retention of remuneration. - 2.
 During each period of 12 successive months and for no more than twice the working hours per week, the employee, under analogous application of the Work and Care Act, remains entitled to 70% of his salary, but at least the statutory minimum wage applicable to him, and no more than 70% of the maximum day wage as referred to in Section 17(1) of the Social Insurance (Funding) Act. - 3.
 Any leave exceeding the period referred to in paragraph 2 shall be granted, unless business interests do not allow for this.

-Article 4.15 Calamities and other short-term non-attendance leave
+Article 4.22 Calamities and other short-term non-attendance leave

-- 1. An employee who by virtue of the Work and Care Act is entitled to calamities and other short-term non-attendance leave, including leave to comply with legal obligations or paternity leave, is entitled to retention of his remuneration during this leave with due observance of paragraph 3. - 2.
-A calamity is taken to mean a sudden event with regard to which the employee must take measures without delay and this requires an immediate interruption of work. - 3.
-The right to continued payment of wages in the event of calamities applies to no more than two days per calendar year.
+- An employee who by virtue of the Work and Care Act is entitled to calamities and other short-term non-attendance leave, including leave to comply with legal obligations or birth leave, is entitled to retention of his remuneration during this leave with due observance of paragraph 3. - 2.
+A calamity is taken to mean a sudden event with regard to which the employee must take measures without delay and this requires an immediate interruption of work.

+- 3. The right to continued payment of wages in the event of calamities applies to no more than two days per calendar year. - 4.
+The Work and Care Act applies to the right to continued payment of wages in case of birth leave.

-Article 4.16a The sabbatical
+Article 4.23 The sabbatical

-- 1. At the request of the employee, the employer may grant him long-term leave to enjoy a sabbatical. - A sabbatical is taken to mean a prolonged leave period during which the employee devotes either general or specific attention to his own employability. - 3.
+- 1. At the request of the employee, the employer may grant him long-term leave to enjoy a sabbatical. - 2.
+A sabbatical is taken to mean a prolonged leave period during which the employee devotes either general or specific attention to his own employability. - 3.
 When a sabbatical is granted, the employer and employee shall at least make arrangements pertaining to the details of the leave and the way in which it shall be taken, the term of the leave, whether or not remuneration payments shall be continued, payment of the pension contribution and the employee using accumulated holiday hours, referred to in Article 5.5, for part of the leave period. - 4.
 When the employee uses accumulated leave for his sabbatical, the employer shall grant him a bonus if the employer feels it also concerns a business interest.